aeschi/ignite/tasks/anna.md

 - I would say I played the most active role in our meetings by moderating/ leading them
 - I checked the intentions and interests of everyone for the project to clarify the individual tasks (so that everybody is happy with it)

+### LEARNINGS
+I usually like taking the leading role in projects, but I really wanted to "not just be the producer" in this project.
+So I'm very happy how everything worked out with our team captain structure.
+It also helped to ask Klara for help as a producer, so she can help us planning and applying to festivals.
+I think this is a good way of working for me - partially taking the lead in organising, but also having enough time for working on the project myself.

 ## WEBSITE
+- I was team captain together with Ellina
 - We all searched for other websites as inspiration and moods
 - We spent a lot of time on dicussing the website layout and design, the design of the illustrations, and the user interaction
 - I gave feedback on the Flos illustrations that Rita had planned